 Feral Hogs in Missouri: Damage Prevention and Control

-Since this guide was printed and last reviewed, a section was added under the Shooting section providing advice on how to deal with feral hogs while hunting other game.
+Since this guide was printed and last reviewed, a section was added under the Shooting section that provides advice on how to deal with feral hogs while hunting other game.

 Robert A. Pierce II